JonathanTSilva/jonathantsilva/README.md

 ## Glad to see you here! &nbsp; [![](https://views.whatilearened.today/views/github/JonathanTSilva/JonathanTSilva.svg)](http://github.com/JonathanTSilva/JonathanTSilva)

-I am an Electrical Engineer and dedicated researcher in Sertãozinho-SP, Brazil.
-With my expertise in Electrical Engineering and experience in the R&D department of the Industrial Automation sector, I have developed a profound passion for science and its potential to drive impactful change in the world.
+I am a MSc.
+Electrical Engineer and dedicated researcher.
+With my expertise in Software Engineering and experience in the R&D department of the Industrial Automation sector, I have developed a profound passion for science and its potential to drive impactful change in the world.

 <!-- I firmly believe in the power of knowledge and its ability to shape our surroundings.
 In all my endeavors, I strive to acquire wisdom and understanding, as mentioned in Proverbs 2:6: "For the Lord gives wisdom, from his mouth come knowledge and understanding." 🙏🏻 This guiding principle motivates me to constantly seek new knowledge and apply it to make a positive difference. -->